 - Our Voices brings it all together; it is a book that gives voice not just to myself, but also to all those who have been silenced before me, by political oppression and disease (in a book).

 A movie: Die Reise mit Vater

 In October 2015, I saw movie at a film festival, That Trip We Took with Dad (EN)/Die Reise mit Vater (DE)/La drum cu tata (RO), and a subsequent interview with its director, Anca Miruna Lazarescu.
-The movie is based on a real story from the director’s family history (as it was lived by her father), set during the time of the Prague Spring.
-In the small cinema room, there were a number of viewers, who had made a personal experience with the events described in the movie.
-Watching the movie and the discussion triggered something in me.
+The movie is based on a real story from the director’s family history (as it was lived by her father) and set during the Prague Spring.
+In the small cinema room, there were a number of viewers who had themselves made a personal experience with the events described in the movie.
+Watching the movie and witnessing the discussion of those times and the choices people were confronted with back then triggered something in me.

 An answer: my truth, my voice

 My writing is non-fictional, yet it uses tools I learnt as part of my development as a fiction writer.
 Perhaps I’ve never been a fiction writer and only that.
 My writing is lyrical, narrative, autobiographical, political, historical, and everything in between.
 It is a braiding of fragments that can only be shared in a fragmentary fashion, because they portray a fractured society and a fractured, hybrid identity.
 However, these in-between, hybrid, almost liminal spaces, if we nurture them – they can grow.